theoffix/lobbipad-api-docs/slack.md

 After connecting Lobbipad with Slack, on the same page in Lobbipad dashboard, click enable slack integration and save company settings.
+Then your hosts will receive a Slack notification when their visitors check-in.